Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 Presentation of Theses

-- University’s name (can be abbreviated to AU)
+- University’s name (can be abbreviated to AU);

-- Degree for which the thesis is being submitted
+- Degree for which the thesis is being submitted;

-- The full or abbreviated name of the thesis and
+- The full or abbreviated name of the thesis; and

 - The date of submission.

-This information shall be printed along the spine in such a way as to be readable when the volume is lying flat with the front cover uppermost.
-If the work consists of more than one volume, the spine shall also bear the number of each volume.
+If the work consists of more than one volume, the front page shall also bear the number of each volume.

-Double or one-and-a–half spacing shall be used in the main text, but single spacing shall be used in the summary and in any indented quotations and footnotes.
-Drawings and sketches shall be in back ink, unnecessary details should be omitted and the scale should be such that the minimum space between lines is not less than 1 mm.
+Double or one-and-a–half spacing shall be used in the main text, but single spacing shall be used in the abstract and in any indented quotations and footnotes.
+Drawings and sketches shall be in black ink, unnecessary details should be omitted and the scale should be such that the minimum space between lines is not less than 1mm.
+All pages should be appropriately numbered.

 -